inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

-## Custom fields
+## Optional custom fields
-Custom fields are the recommended way to extend the internal data model to fit your specific needs.
+[Custom fields](../operate/customize/metadata/custom_fields/records/#declaring-custom-fields) are the recommended way to extend the internal data model to fit your specific needs.
-In addition to supporting your own custom extensions, InvenioRDM provides a set of ready-to-use add-on fields—implemented via custom fields—that can be enabled without advanced configuration.
+In addition to supporting your own custom extensions, InvenioRDM provides a set of ready-to-use add-on optional custom fields that can be enabled without advanced configuration.

 See the [related documentation](../operate/customize/metadata/optional_fields.md) on how to enable them.